Emberwalker/emberwalker.github.io/_posts/2015-10-01-kotlin-and-you.markdown

 {% endhighlight %}

 ##7.
 Hackhackhack
-Make a Kotlin class like you would a standard Java one, annotate with @Mod (specifying `modLanguage="kotlin"` just in case) and hack away.
+Use the `idea` or `eclipse` tasks as usual, then make a Kotlin class like you would a standard Java one, annotated with @Mod (specifying `modLanguage="kotlin"` just in case) and hack away.

 _fin_